observIQ/stanza/README.md

 Restart Stanza: `sudo systemctl restart stanza`.

-### Linux / Macos Script
+### Linux / macOS Script

 - Single command install, requires the `curl` command
 - Stanza will automatically be running as a service
 - On Linux, Stanza will be running as the `root` user.
 On Macos, Stanza will be running as your current user.
-- `sudo` may be required if user running installer needs permission to write to installation locations and linking to `/usr/local/bin`.
+- `sudo` is always required for Linux installations while macOS requires it if the invoking user does not have write permissions to `/usr/local/bin`.

 ```shell
 sh -c "$(curl -fsSlL https://github.com/observiq/stanza/releases/latest/download/unix-install.sh)" unix-install.sh